Content Marketing for SaaS Companies: 9 Foolproof Tactics

 1. Focus on Useful Content

-People often wrongly assume that Content Marketing should stimulate sales, like some kind of heavy advertising piece in the form of an article or ebook.
+Some people mistakenly assume that Content Marketing is meant to drive sales, like a heavy advertising piece in the form of an article or ebook.

-If the content should not focus on advertising, then what should it look like?
+If content shouldn’t be focused on advertising, then what should it be like?

-Now, be careful not to think that the answer is simply “fun” or “interesting”.
-Yes, those are positive characteristics, but not the central point.
+But don’t think the answer is simply being “fun” or “interesting.”
+While those are positive traits, they’re not the central point.

-In other words, Content Marketing for SaaS companies is all about usefulness, relevance.
+In other words, when it comes to Content Marketing for SaaS companies, the key is to offer usefulness and relevance.

 2. Publish Case Studies